 3. Better environmental impact

-Sharing co-working spaces are a great tool in cutting down wastefulness in the workplace, thus creating a sustainable environment.
+Sharing co-working spaces are a great tool for cutting down wastefulness in the workplace, thus creating a sustainable environment.
 How is this so?

-Unlike the traditional offices that require lots of spaces and a large expanse of land to accommodate the various offices for staff, a co-working space only requires less as different companies would be working under one roof.
+Unlike traditional offices that require lots of space and a large expanse of land to accommodate the various offices for staff, a co-working space only requires less as different companies would be working under one roof.

 Remember that your modern co-working space is also more eco-friendly when choosing lighting and appliances.